 Aguascalientes is the capital of the state of Aguascalientes and is its most populous city, with a metropolitan population of 1,000,000.
-It is located in North-Central Mexico.
-It is part of the macroregion of Bajío, which is among the safest and most prosperous regions in Mexico.
+The Aguascalientes metropolitan area includes the municipality of Jesus María and San Francisco de Los Romo.

 Aguascalientes has repeatedly been recognized as one of the cities with the best quality of life in Latin America.
 Nowadays, Aguascalientes is a vigorous service city that is experiencing an ongoing social, economic, and aesthetic revitalization process.

 It was a Chichimeca Indian territory.
 It later blossomed as a strategic link between Mexico City and the mines of Zacatecas, while prosperous agriculture and ranching helped feed Spain’s emerging New World cities.

 OECD has recognized Aguascalientes as having the best business climate standards in the world.
 It is a strong business and economic center in the Bajío region.
 Its strategic location and excellent infrastructure have made it a regional hub and a popular location for international headquarters.